Forreca05/MealIdeas/README.md

 </p>

 Each user interacts with the application via their device, which in turn accesses Firebase external machine to retrieve necessary data.
 Firebase interacts with Spoonacular API to obtain new recipes.
-This approach provides better security by hiding API keys and sensitive credentials on seerver side, while making the app more scalable and easier to maintain.
+This approach provides better security by hiding API keys and sensitive credentials on the server side, while making the app more scalable and easier to maintain.

 ### Vertical prototype
 <!--